Zane Colton - Sep 05 2022

 These are just some options that you have when it comes to how to wash dress shirts.
 Doing it from your own home is the most economical option and gives you the most power.
 However, washing and pressing at a dry cleaner may not be a bad option for those with more limited time.

 Do you have any further questions?
-Message us to see what other laundry tips we can give you.
+Read more wash care articles to see what other laundry tips we can give you.

 Article credit : Zane Colton ( https://fedyapparel.com/blogs/wash-care )